K2Silver/Demeter/README.md

 	```

 #### 2.3 Sandwich Maker Server

+The source code for the sandwich maker server is locaterd in `/src/sandwich_maker`.
+Clone or download the repository to access the files.

+1. Install Python libraries

+	The sandwich maker server is written in Python and requires certain libraries.

+	* `boto3` library: install with `pip install boto3`
+		- Used to authenticate and access DynamoDB hosted on Amazon
+	* `pyserial` library: install with `pip install pyserial`
+		- Used to send serial RPC commands to the mbed

-1. Configure DynamoDB Key and Password
+2. Configure DynamoDB Key and Password

 	To connect to the DynamoDB server hosted on Amazon, the key, passphrase, and region are all necessary.
-The source code includes a `config_template.json` file with the following code:
+The source code in `/src/sandwich_maker` includes a `config_template.json` file with the following code:

 	```
 	{